Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

  2. Select "Run Tunnelblick" in the list on the left of the window that appears.
  3. Select "Info" at the top of the window.
- 4. Select the build type in the drop-down list to the right of "Build Configuration" on the right.
+ 4. Select build type "Release" in the drop-down list to the right of "Build Configuration" on the right.